Scroll Top

 As she works to challenge the status quo, she embodies a new wave of leadership that is insightful, courageous and inclusive.
 Her example underscores the importance of diversity in driving industrial and societal change.

 Are you a young professional woman with big accomplishments and even bigger goals?
 Apply to the next IESE Future Female Leaders Award.
 IESE will select a small number of young professional women who embody IESE’s mission, are focused on developing their careers and on making a positive impact in the world.
-Read all the info here.
-Applications close on Monday, October 28, 2024.
+The next IESE Future Female Leaders Award will take place on Jan.
+28-30, 2025, on IESE’s Barcelona campus, coinciding with the Women in Business Conference.

 Related Posts